vijayn7/jobFill_Extension/NOTES.md

-- Manual testing: not run (schema/type changes only).
+- Manual testing: not run (content focus tracking/extraction changes only).